 Or if you’d prefer to be on the ground then head out on two wheels and discover the Wye Valley by bike.
 There are plenty of cycle paths and routes going through the area including Sustrans and Pedal Bike Away.

 Arts & Culture

 The Wye Valley and Vale of Usk is a region rich in culture and for the past 250 years has been celebrated in literature and art.
-There are a number of art galleries, museums and visitor centres showcasing the region in all its magnificent glory: The Dennis Yapp Contemporary Art Gallery exhibits the work of leading British contemporary artists and sculpture; Monnow Valley Arts Centre promotes sculpture, painting and carved letting through workshops, lectures and exhibitions; Gallery 54 situated in Ross-on-Wye showcases abstract art.
+There are a number of art galleries, museums and visitor centers showcasing the region in all its magnificent glory: The Dennis Yapp Contemporary Art Gallery exhibits the work of leading British contemporary artists and sculpture; Monnow Valley Arts Centre promotes sculpture, painting and carved letting through workshops, lectures, and exhibitions; Gallery 54 situated in Ross-on-Wye showcases abstract art.